issacto/exam_notes/AWS_ML/readme.md

 * **PCA (Principal Component Analysis)**:
     * **Regular PCA**: Transforms regular data into sparse data.
     * **Randomized PCA**: Suitable for a large number of observations and features.
 * **K-Means**: Used for clustering, which can sometimes aid in dimensionality reduction by grouping similar data points.
+Elbow Method is a popular technique for determining k in k-Means clustering

 ### B. Imputing Missing Data